 Meet Cathy Jordan, who has found that smoking cannabis is keeping her ALS at bay, and keeping her alive.
 You can visit her website & read her testimony here.
-An excerpt:
+[Later edit: this site is no longer active.
+In searching for it, this popped up: Raid Of The Day: Florida Cops Raid Cathy Jordan, Medical Marijuana Activist Who Suffers From Lou Gehrig's Disease]

 “I NEVER wanted to tell ALS patients to smoke marijuana as medicine.
 But, after fighting the drug war for ten years, and having it fall on deaf ears and cold hearts, no pharmaceutical company has made a drug to help.
 In 1989 I smoked Myakka Gold on the beach in Bradenton.
 I felt the ALS stop and every day I got stronger.
 I am sorry to say this form of cannabis has been eradicated by the DEA.
 I spend every chance I can discussing this with other ALS patients and neurologists to see what other strains of cannabis help them.